gardness/LibrarySystem/README.md

 # Library System

-An online library system built using JAVA and SpringBoot Framework, integrated with third-party serivces such as AWS S3 and SQS.
+Build an online library system using JAVA, SpringBoot Framework, and third-party serivces such as AWS S3 and AWS SQS.

 ## Building Library System